rbkpdas/react-sb/README.md

 # Use the package

-npm install react-sb-calculator@0.0.1
+npm i sb-calculator

-import { Calculator } from 'react-sb-calculator/Calculator';
+import { Calculator } from 'sb-calculator';